Skip to content

 Vasubandhu's Thirty Verses on Consciousness Only — read by a distributed-systems engineer, a Cynefin practitioner, a cognitive scientist, a process philosopher, and a Skeptic who keeps them honest.

 A 4th-century phenomenology of mind, treated as if it were a system specification.
-The point isn't to flatten Yogācāra into software; it's to see what each holds up to the other.
+The point is to see what each holds up to the other, not to dissolve one into the other.

-The Three Transformations
+The Three Transformations · VERSE 2

 Vasubandhu names three layers in the transformation (pariṇāma) of consciousness.
 The whole 30-verse text is, in one sense, a careful unfolding of these three.